Streets: A Rock Opera: Release

-Savatage would have liked to call the record Gutter Ballet as the original play written by O'Neill, but the inclusion of the song on their previous record made it impossible.
-In retrospect, the band wanted to have called the album Ghost in the Ruins.
-O'Neill said that "Streets was OK too", but Jon Oliva disliked the fact that A Rock Opera was tagged onto the title.
-Oliva has said he has only introduced any performance of the album simply as Streets.
-Eventually, an album entitled Ghost in the Ruins was released in 1995 as a tribute to Criss Oliva.
+The band originally wanted to call the record Gutter Ballet, which was the title of the play written by O'Neill.
+However, the inclusion of that song on their previous record made it impossible.
+In later interviews, they stated that Ghost in the Ruins would have been a better title.
+O'Neill said that "Streets was OK too," but Jon Oliva disliked the fact that A Rock Opera was tagged onto the title.
+In fact, when performing the album live, Oliva has only introduced the album as Streets.
+An album entitled Ghost in the Ruins was later released in 1995, as a tribute to Criss Oliva.

-On September 27, 2013 EarMusic Records released a 31-track narrated version of the album, which also includes the previously unreleased song "Larry Elbows" and the original version of "Jesus Saves", making it the most complete version ever released.
+On September 27, 2013, EarMusic Records released a 31-track narrated version of the album, which also includes the previously unreleased song "Larry Elbows" and the original version of "Jesus Saves", making it the most complete version available.

-The band recorded a music video for the song "Jesus Saves" which received some airplay on MTV, and featured long time Savatage cover artist Gary Smith playing the role of DT Jesus.
-A video was filmed for "New York City Don't Mean Nothing", but that video has been "lost" and as of 2015 has never been aired.
+The band recorded a music video for the song "Jesus Saves" which received some airplay on MTV.
+It featured long-time Savatage cover artist Gary Smith playing the role of DT Jesus.
+A video was filmed for "New York City Don't Mean Nothing", but that video has been "lost."
+As of 2015, it has never been aired.

 "Heal My Soul" was re-recorded by Savatage's offshoot musical project, the Trans-Siberian Orchestra, on a 2007 Wal-Mart CD sampler.
 "Believe" was re-recorded with Tim Hockenberry on vocals by the Trans-Siberian Orchestra on their 2009 album Night Castle.

-During their 2007 tour, Jon Oliva's new project, Jon Oliva's Pain performed some of the album, in album running order, as a special surprise to audiences.
-Oliva himself noted on stage that some of the songs performed had never been performed live to an audience before.
+During their 2007 tour, Jon Oliva's Pain performed some of the album in its original running order, as a special surprise for audiences.
+Oliva himself noted on stage that some of the songs had never been performed in front of a live audience.

 Jon Oliva's Pain performed the album in its entirety at the 2014 edition of the ProgPower USA festival in Atlanta, GA.